godot-jolt/godot-jolt/docs/hacking.md

 been modified to make integration easier.
 You can find all of these forks under the [`godot-jolt`][org] organization on GitHub.

-## Updating Godot

-If you wish to target a version of Godot other than the current stable version then you will need to make modifications to [the fork][gpp] of the GDExtension C++ bindings that Godot Jolt uses, in order to update the GDExtension API to your desired version.

-⚠️ This process is somewhat complicated and could lead to having to resolve compilation errors that might appear from API differences.

-⚠️ This process requires a moderate proficiency with [Git][git].

-⚠️ This process will *only* work with Godot Jolt's [fork][gpp] of `godot-cpp`, as it contains changes that are crucial for building and running Godot Jolt.

-1. Clone [the fork][gpp] of `godot-cpp`
-2. Run `godot --dump-extension-api extension_api.json` using the desired Godot version
-3. Move `extension_api.json` into the `gdextension` directory of your `godot-cpp` clone
-4. Copy `core/extension/gdextension_interface.h` from the source code of your desired Godot version into the `gdextension` directory of your `godot-cpp` clone
-5. Commit those two files to your `godot-cpp` clone
-6. Run `git rev-parse HEAD` within your `godot-cpp` clone to see the commit hash
-7. Open `godot-jolt/cmake/GodotJoltExternalGodotCpp.cmake`
-8. Change `GIT_REPOSITORY` to be the absolute path (on disk) of your `godot-cpp` clone
-9. Change `GIT_COMMIT` to be the commit hash that you got previously
-10. Replace any `\` in that path with `/`
-11. Build Godot Jolt

-To make these changes portable across workspaces you would need to push them to a remote repository and link to that instead of your local one.

 ## Options

 These are the project-specific CMake options that are available.
 They are only relevant if you